 If the cognitive assessment suggests that you may have dementia, you will be referred for brain scans.
 These scans can help to rule out other conditions that can cause similar symptoms, such as a brain tumour or stroke.

-Brain scans to diagnose dementia
+Brain scans to diagnose dementia in the elderly

 The most common types of brain scans used to diagnose dementia are MRI (magnetic resonance imaging) and CT (computed tomography) scans.
 These tests can help to show whether there has been any shrinkage of the brain or damage to the blood vessels, which are common features of dementia.